PaulBaretto/PaulBaretto/README.md

 ###

-<h2 align="left">Hi 👋!
+<h2 align="center">Hi 👋!
 I'm Paul Barretto, On the journey of Frontend Development</h2>

 ###